-Pretty soon, that’s all going to change.
+Soon, big changes are coming to Ethereum that should improve every aspect of interacting with the network.
 Ethereum is becoming scalable for a global audience, with faster transactions (up to tens of thousands per second), higher security, and less dependence on energy for mining.
-They’re calling it Eth2 or ETH 2.0, depending on who you ask.
+They’re calling it Ethereum 2.0, Eth2, or ETH 2.0, depending on who you ask.

 Don’t worry, casual and die-hard ETH holders alike won’t have to do anything for this upgrade.
 Eth2 will be fully compatible with the current Ethereum blockchain, ETH, ERC20 tokens, NFTs, DApps, and MEW.

 The main goals of Eth2 are to highlight decentralization and put the power back in the hands of the users, while relying less on energy resources and more on the Ethereum community.
 This is going to be achieved through staking and shard chains.

 Phase 0 of Eth2 is also known as the Beacon Chain, which is the first step in a long overhaul process that will likely take at least two years to finalize.
 Multiple phases are projected: Phase 0, Phase 1, Phase 1.5, Phase 2, and then presumably Phases 3+, which could expand to any number of phases by the time we get there.

 It’s important to note that all ETH deposits for staking during Phase 0 will be locked into the Eth2 deposit contract.
 Transferrals and withdrawals of staked ETH will not become available until later Phases, which may not go into effect until 2022.